by Kathryn Bird

 If you like competition and men in kilts, head to one of these!
 The games usually take place on weekends throughout the summer and are held in a range of locations.
 Sports include favourites such as the caber toss (throwing a log − yes, for real), hammer throwing, running and tug of war.

-The games will also include bagpipes, traditional dancing, live music, tartan and whiskey.
+The games will also include bagpipes, traditional dancing, live music, tartan and whisky.

 All in all, it’s a brilliant event to attend.
 The most famous is the Braemar Gathering, which is held in the Cairngorms National Park on the first weekend in September.
 Members of the British Royal Family can usually be found enjoying the spectacle.